 The COVID-19 pandemic brought a lot with it sweeping changes in all industries and homes across the country.
 And the New York Traffic Violations Bureau (TVB) was no exception.

-If you have recently received a traffic ticket, it is good to be aware of these changes and how they could affect your case.
+If you have recently received a traffic ticket or moving violation in New York, it is good to be aware of these changes and how they could affect your case.

 For immediate assistance, please call our office at 212-683-7373 or email us a photo of your ticket to email@example.com for a free consultation.
 We offer FREE advice!